SharePoint/sp-dev-docs/docs/spfx/web-parts/add-jqueryui-accordion-to-web-part.md

   },
 ```

-In order to exclude `jQuery` and `jQueryUI` from the default bundle, we add the modules respectively to the `externals` section:
+To exclude `jQuery` and `jQueryUI` from the default bundle, add the modules to the `externals` section:

 ```json
 "jquery":"node_modules/jquery/dist/jquery.min.js",
 "jqueryui":"node_modules/jqueryui/jquery-ui.min.js"
 ```

-Now when you build your project, `jQuery` and `jQueryUI` will not be bundled into your default web part bundle
+Now when you build your project, `jQuery` and `jQueryUI` will not be bundled into your default web part bundle.

-## Step 4: Build the Accordion
+## Build the Accordion
-Now that we have defined our external dependencies, it is time we build the accordion.

-Switch to Visual Studio Code.
-Your project should have the `jQuery` web part that we added in the steps above under the `/src/webparts/jQuery` folder.
+Open the project folder **jquery-webpart** in Visual Studio Code.
+Your project should have the jQuery web part that you added earlier under the /src/webparts/jQuery folder.

-If you do not have the project open, open the project folder `jquery-webpart` in Visual Studio Code.

 ### Add Accordion HTML
-Add a new file under the `/src/webparts/jQuery` folder called `MyAccordionTemplate.ts`
+Add a new file in the `src/webparts/jQuery`folder called **MyAccordionTemplate.ts**.

 Create and export (as a module) a class `MyAccordionTemplate` that holds the HTML code for the accordion.